wiki-games/wikimark/docs/wikimark.md

 Thus, `[/example/]` is also a valid link that uses the `[example]:` definition.

 The text of a link is matched in a case-sensitive matter.
 Thus, `[Example]` and `[example]` are two different links.

 When writing link definitions, if a certain link has no definition, then it uses the next link's definition.
-Thus, in the following example all three defintions have the same target:
+Thus, in the following sample all three defintions have the same target:

 ```wikimark
 [Example]: